Lendio business loans

 Invoice financing allows you to maintain control of your unpaid invoices and offers up to 100% of the invoice value upfront.
 Invoice factoring involves selling unpaid invoices to a company.
 The factoring company usually offers 85% to 95% upfront and the rest, minus a fee, after your customers fill their invoices.

-Our choice for best invoice financing and factoring lender is FundThrough, which offers up to 100% of your accounts receivables.
+Our choice for the best invoice financing and factoring lender is FundThrough, which offers up to 100% of your accounts receivables.

 The debt service coverage ratio — more commonly called the DSCR — is an industry measure of the cash income a business has left over at month’s end that can be used to service its debt.
 It includes principal, interest and lease payments.

 Calculate your DSCR by dividing your annual business operating income by your total annual debt service level — the amount of principal and interest you must repay in a given year.
-The total annual debt service level will include all of your current debt and the loan you’re applying for.
+The total annual debt service level will include your current debt and the loan you’re applying for.

 A lender may use a different figure when assessing your operating income.
 Some use the earnings metric called EBITDA — or earnings before interest, taxes, depreciation and amortization — while others add net operating income to depreciation and any other noncash charges.